willingc/docs/nteract/build-your-own-notebook.md

 ![nteract packages](4-nteract.png)

-The application we are designing in this tutorial will be simplified by using enchannel-zmq-backend to communicate directly to a Jupyter kernel.
+The application we are designing in this tutorial will be simplified by using enchannel-zmq-backend to communicate directly to a Jupyter kernel (as seen below).
 We'll also make the assumption that the kernel exists on the same physical machine as the notebook application.
 This allows us to call spawnteract directly to launch kernels.
 Commutable will be used for notebook model manipulations.
 Redux will